The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge support from The Robert A. Welch Foundation (D-1523).
-M. R. thanks S. Miret-Artés, Y. B. Suris and G. Rudolph for their support in making this work possible.
+M. R. thanks S. Miret-Artés, Y. B. Suris and G. Rudolph for their support in making this work possible, as well as H. Tran for helpful discussion.
 J. Sarka deserves gratitude for his help with Fig. \ref{fig:pic}.